 Welders are particular prone to lung related illness such as Pneumonia, Occupational Asthma, Metal Fume Fever and Cancer.

 The fume given off by welding and hot metal cutting processes is a varying mixture of airborne gases and very fine particles which if inhaled can cause ill health.
-Gases such as nitrous oxide, ozone, and carbon monoxide may be present in welding and cutting fume.
+Gases such as NOx, ozone, and carbon monoxide may be present in welding and cutting fume.

 The visible part of the fume cloud is mainly particles of metal, metal oxide and flux with differing exposure limits for each potential metal present.
 Welding of stainless steel may generate a fume containing over 15 different metal oxides.